 Store flashlights and batteries in an easily accessible place.
 Keep a small supply of nonperishable food in case the power is out for a longer period of time.
 If the power is out too long, the food in your refrigerator and freezer could go bad.

 Make sure you have a lot of warm blankets and clothing.
 You may need to stay with a family member, friend, or in a hotel for a few days if the power remains out because your home will become too cold.

 As the weather changes, seniors can use a variety of resources in Summit County to stay healthy and safe.
 For example, the Dominion Agency Quick References Guide provides phone numbers for Dominion Energy Services.
 You can also see our Senior Resources page for links to organizations that help seniors.

-Small supports such as home-delivered meals, chore services, telephone reassurance, and counseling can be especially helpful to seniors during cold weather months.
+Small supports such as home-delivered meals, deep cleaning chore services, and volunteer telephone programming can be especially helpful to seniors during cold weather months.
 Take a look at VANTAGE’s programs and services to see which are right for a senior in your life.
 Questions?
 Call 330-253-4597 for more information.

 *The information in this article is intended solely to provide general information on matters of interest for the personal use of the reader, who accepts full responsibility for its use.
 This article should not be used as a substitute for consultation with professional legal, medical, or other competent advisors.